tmunongo/tmunongo/README.md

 ## Hi there, I'm Tawanda 👋

 I build things that live on the web.
-- Backend Developer with a lingering interest in DevOps.
-I used to be nerdy about the cloud, now I'd rather build my own.
+- Backend Developer with an interest in distributed systems and high-performance web apps.
   - My lingos include PHP, Go, Rust, and JS/TS.
-I've been known to write a bit of Python and Java, if you ask nicely.
+I've been known to write a bit of Python and Java, too.
 - I also write @ [My Blog](https://www.tawandamunongo.dev)
 - in my spare time, I read a lot of cyberpunk fiction and space operas. favs include: Foundation, Hyperion, and Neuromancer.
 I also watch a lot of movies, most sci-fi and old gangster flicks.
   - I'm also a big classic rock fan, especially Pink Floyd, Metallica, AC/DC, Journey, Meatloaf, and Rush!